 What are the duties of the directors and controlling shareholders of a target company?

-- promote the success of the company for the benefit of its members as a whole;
+- Duty to promote the success of the company (section 172);

 Do employees/other stakeholders have any specific approval, consultation or other rights?